Mr. Josh Anderson, Director of Development and Interim Director of Admissions

 Mrs. Ann Heitzmann, French Teacher

-Mrs. Annie Heitzmann teaches French in the Academy’s Middle and Upper Schools.
+Mrs. Annie Heitzmann chairs the World Language Department and teaches French in the Academy's Middle & Upper Schools.
 She holds a Bachelor of Arts in French and Education from St. Olaf College in Northfield, Minnesota.
 Before joining Providence Academy, Mrs. Heitzmann taught at South High School in Minneapolis, Middle School #51 in Park Slope, Brooklyn and Mahtomedi High School.
-Mrs. Heitzmann’s teaching and curriculum is enhanced by her experiences studying abroad in Belgium, South Africa and throughout France.
+Mrs. Heitzmann’s teaching and curriculum is enhanced by her experiences studying abroad in Belgium, South Africa and throughout France, as well as her experience leading student travel abroad.

 Mrs. Amy Hohenecker, 4th Grade Teacher